cazevedo/deep_learning_basics/README.md

 ```

 ## Dataset
-The dataset used in these examples can be found here: http://ai.stanford.edu/~btaskar/ocr
+The OCR dataset used in these examples can be found here: http://ai.stanford.edu/~btaskar/ocr
+The Arabic-English transliteration dataset can be found here: https://github.com/googlei18n/transliteration

 ## Description
+##### perceptron.py and perceptron_joint_features.py

+Perceptron algorithm implemented using just plain algebra.
+This linear classifier is used for optical character recognition in the OCR dataset.
+The first implementation used the binary pixel values as feature representation, while the second takes advantage of the correlation between neighbour pixels and uses pairwise combinations of all pixels.

+##### logistic_regression.py

+Logistic regression algorithm, with stochastic gradient descent as tranining algorithm, implemented using just plain algebra.
+This linear classifier is used for optical character recognition in the OCR dataset.

+##### multilayer_perceptron.py

+Multilayer perceptron (feed-forward neural network) implementation using just plain algebra.
+This classifier is used for optical character recognition in the OCR dataset.

 ##### logistic_regression_pytorch.py

 l2-regularized logistic regression implemented using pytorch.
+This classifier is used for optical character recognition in the OCR dataset.

 ##### feedforward_pytorch.py

 Feed-forward neural network using dropout regularization, implemented using pytorch.
+This classifier is used for optical character recognition in the OCR dataset.

 ##### dynamic_programming.py